 They ask me to teach them how to be more creative.
-They want to know my secrets, my sources, my methods… I could tell them to go buy a few books on creativity at Barnes and Noble or to take a creativity course at a local college or online, but they are unnecessary.
-Learning to be creative doesn’t have to cost you a thing in lots of time or money.
+They want to know my secrets, my sources, my methods… I could tell them to go buy a few books on creativity on Amazon or to take a creativity course at a local college or online, but they are unnecessary.
+Learning to be creative doesn’t have to cost you a thing in the way of time or money.
 All you really need to be more creative is pretty simple.

 One step for each post so that you have time to think about how you can implement or tweak the steps or part of them into your own way of doing things and be more creative in everything you do in your life.

 I use these cards for all sorts of ideas – not just for decorating.
-If I see someone on the street and I adore the way they pulled different pieces together to create a stunning outfit – I jot down what they were wearing.
+If I see someone on the street and I adore the way they pulled different pieces together to create a stunning outfit – I jot down what they were wearing or take a photo with my phone.
 My mind is constantly bombarded with images and I don’t have enough brain power to process it all so I need to do this so I won’t lose the fleeting inspiration.

 I attached the label I made with two brass fasteners.
 I centered the label, then used the closed tip of a sharp pair of scissors to create a small hole in the basket for the brass fasteners to go through.
 If you would like the free download of labels you can find it at this post:

-may seem simple, yet everything starts with a single thought and blossoms from there.
+Ideas on 3 x 5 cards may seem simple, yet everything starts with a single thought and blossoms from there.